tonyatoms/MPDC_site/content/en/board.md

 top_graphic: 1
 ---

+## Eric Carlson

+Eric joined the MPDC board in November, 2022.
+He is especially interested in ensuring that more public spaces in the community are sustainably designed and utilized for neighbors to gather, learn and play together.

+Eric has worked in education for two decades, including six wonderful years as a social science teacher at nearby Thomas Kelly College Prep High School.
+He also spent several years teaching in Honduras, China and Portugal.
+Outside of teaching, Eric has been busy helping his wife, Alejandra, to open a bakery in the neighborhood.
+He loves live music, running, and exploring Chicago's many parks with his daughter.

+## Mike Naughton

+Mike joined the MPDC board in 2022, after having been active in the Council’s eTOD committee and the Council in general for several years.
+In fact, Mike had been attending MPDC events even before moving to the neighborhood in 2018.

+Mike is passionate about sustainable development and redevelopment, making public spaces work for the people that use them, and ensuring everyone in the community has access to quality services and amenities.

+During his time on the Council, Mike hopes to work towards improved sanitation amenities at the namesake park and throughout important corridors in the neighborhood, and to be a voice for mutually beneficial neighborhood redevelopment.
+Outside of MPDC, Mike is a software engineer, a foster parent with his wife, and enjoyer of many outdoor activities.

 ## Zachary J. McDowell

 Although I did not grow up in Chicago, McKinley Park has become my home.
 In 2019 I